Yeshua Did Not Hate Jews

 Burn the Land Tactics

 One example.
-I once overheard a woman in a synagogue confidently say that "Jews don't believe in resurrection."
+I once overheard a woman in a synagogue boldly announce that "Jews don't believe in resurrection."
 But resurrection from the dead was (and still is) a central tenet of Orthodox Judaism, dating from biblical times.
 It is one of Maimonides' 13 Principles of the Faith which most Jews have upheld as a fairly universal definition of Jewish Faith.

-"I believe with perfect faith that there will be revival of the dead [techiyat hametim] at the time when it shall please the Creator."
-[No. 13]
+"I believe with perfect faith that there will be revival of the dead [techiyat hameitim] at the time when it shall please the Creator."
+[Principle 13]

 Tragically, in burning bridges with the past—with motives of protecting their people from Jesus—some Jewish leaders have revised their own history and obliterated sources of hope their ancestors once held.